ansible/ansible-container/docs/rst/registry_auth.rst

         url: https://gcr.io
         namespace: example-project

 The above defines a registry called *google*.
-The *url* property is required, and in this case it is set to a Google Container
+The *url* property is required.
-Registry URL.
 The namespace is optional.
-If it is not provided, Ansible container will attempt to default it to your registry username.
+If a namespace is not provided, Ansible Container will attempt to default it to your registry username.

 When a registry is defined in *container.yml*, the *--push-to* option can be used as a shortcut.
 For example, to push to the *google* registry defined in *container-yml* use the following: